kkoscielniak/digital-garden/knowledge/web3/solidity/Hardhat.md

 [Hardhat](https://hardhat.org/docs) is a development environment for [smart-contracts](/knowledge/web3/smart-contracts.md) that aids editing, compiling, debugging and deploying smart contracts and [dApps](/knowledge/web3/solidity/dapps.md).

-In practice it's a local development enviroment for [solidity](/knowledge/web3/solidity/solidity.md) that spins up the [Ethereum network](/ethereum%20network) for development and gives you fake ETH, and fake test accounts to work with the smart contract being developed.
+In practice it's a local development enviroment for [solidity](/knowledge/web3/solidity/solidity.md) that spins up the [[knowledge/web3/ethereum/ethereum|ethereum]] network for development and gives you fake ETH, and fake test accounts to work with the smart contract being developed.
 Also, it handles the `owner` address for you as well.

 ## `hre`